jinjagit/connect_four/README.md

 The app uses only 2 classes: <code>Grid</code>, and <code>Game</code> (which creates one instance of <code>Grid</code>)

 [game.rb](https://github.com/jinjagit/connect_four/blob/game-win/game.rb) creates a new instance of <code>Game</code>, and then begins a game by calling <code>Game.play</code>.
-When a game finishes, game.rb prompts the user for input "Play again? (y / n)". 'y' will loop to playing further games, until 'n' is chosen, whereupon the program exits.
+When a game finishes, game.rb prompts the user for input "Play again? (y / n)". 'y' will loop to playing further games, whereas 'n' exits this loop, whereupon the program exits.

 #### <code>Grid:</code>